HRIM280 Cooperative Education - Hospitality and Tourism Management

 - Reward Systems

-- On-The-Job Evaluative Documentation & 200 hours completion.
+- On-The-Job Evaluative Documentation and 200 Hours Completion

-Reference, Resource, or Learning Materials to be used by Students:See course outline for required textbook.
+Reference, Resource, or Learning Materials to be used by Student:See course outline for required textbook.
 Departmentally selected.
 Handouts and instructional material when appropriate.